Jatiya Oikya Front

 Jatiya Oikya Front (English: National Unity Front; জাতীয় ঐক্য ফ্রন্ট) was a Bangladesh-based political alliance of primarily four parties led by Kamal Hossain.
 The front officially declared its formation on October 13, 2018, at the National Press Club ahead of the national election.

-The front originally comprised Gano Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal-JSD and Nagorik Oikya.
-Later, on 5 November 2018, Krishak Sramik Janata League, led by Bangabir Kader Siddique joined the front.
+The front originally comprised Gano Forum, Bangladesh Nationalist Party, Jatiya Samajtantrik Dal-JSD and Nagorik Oikko.
+Later, on 5 November 2018, Krishak Sramik Janata League, led by Abdul Kader Siddique joined the front.

 The front declared seven demands and eleven goals for a free, fair and credible election and to ensure the balance of power in the government structure.

 Background

 With the Grand Alliance Victory in 2008, an Awami League-led government took charge in January 2009, and abolished the caretaker government system that used to oversee the national elections since 1991.

 Abolishment of caretaker government

 Though the election, through which Awami League and their allies got elected, was conducted by an election-time technocrat caretaker government, the government abolished the system in 2011 following a court verdict that declared the thirteenth amendment of the constitution illegal.

 The abolishment of an agreed system to oversee the national election enraged the opposition groups who boycotted the general election in 2014 and took streets demanding the restoration of the caretaker government system to oversee the election.
 When the government started suppressing the opposition movement, they retaliated violently that caused death to no less than 300 people across the country.